Frequently-Asked Questions About Microchips

 If my horse already has a microchip, but that ID number is not 15 digits, should I have another microchip implanted?

 Yes.
 Some earlier microchips did not contain 15 digits and are not compliant.
+Non-compliant microchips cannot always be read with a universal scanner.

 If my horse already has a 15-digit microchip, do I need to implant a new chip for the AQHA Microchip Program?